 That picture frame with our wedding date fits perfectly in that little wall space on the other side of the window.
-We used those numbers as our wedding table numbers – see the DIY here.
+We used those numbers as our wedding table numbers (an easy DIY!).

 Think about what colors you want in the space.
 I’m apparently having a thing with dark wood lately between the message center/key rack, hooks and crates.
 I love it.

 But you know I love white woodwork, too.
 To keep the space light and bright, I went with a white bench.
 (It comes in other colors though if you’re interested!)